tuftsceeo/Tufts_Create3_Examples/example_package/README.md

 ```
 source install/setup.bash
 ```
-5. Change the namepsace in each file to match your own.
+5. Change the Namepsace in each file to match the Namespace of your Create® 3 robot.

 6.
 ```